pingcap/tidb-operator/docs/local-dind-tutorial.md

 $ manifests/local-dind/dind-cluster-v1.12.sh up
 ```

-> **Warning:** You must clean the data after you destroy the DinD Kubernetes cluster, otherwise the TiDB cluster would fail to start when you bring it up again.
+> **Warning:** You must clean the data after you destroy the DinD Kubernetes cluster, otherwise the TiDB cluster would fail to start when you try to bring it up again.